jacekskowalski/library-online/README.md

 ## Testing

-The easist way to run is with the use of Intellij -mvn clean install;.
+The best tool to run is with the use of Intellij.
+First -mvn clean install.

-To test app and endpoints run LibraryOnlineApplication and then and then ControllerTest class.
+To test app and endpoints run LibraryOnlineApplication and then ControllerTest class.
+Embedded database demands working app.

 A few tests methods will be performed on endpoints which include testing proper parameters, statuses and if response is not empty